Does Southern Phone sell 5G plans?

 Southern Phone sell postpaid plans.
 What is postpaid?

 Postpaid plans are plans you pay for after you’ve used them.
 To get a postpaid plan, you’ll need to pass a credit check.
 With Southern Phone, you first bill arrives 10 days after they activate your service.
 Afterwards, you need to pay your bill each month (if you continue to use them.

-Can I keep my existing phone number if I love to Southern Phone?
+Can I keep my existing phone number if I move to Southern Phone?

 Yes, you can.
 Learn more here.

-Some reviews are bad for Southern Phone online
+Some online reviews are bad for Southern Phone.

 That’s true.
 We saw those too and some of them are bad.
 Southern phone has a plan in place to fix the customer service issues raised by people who complained in those review.